Eastpointe Community Schools are offering families a new Food Distribution Plan — new pick-up grab-and-go meals in partnership with AFSCME.

 The district will distribute food using drive-thru or walk-up delivery.
 These options are available on Mondays, Wednesdays, and Fridays from 10 a.m. to 1 p.m.
 Breakfast and lunch will be available to all children 18 and younger, under 26 with special needs.

-As listed on the graph, Eastpointe community schools try to make the breakfast menu with variety, all while keeping things healthy.
+As listed on the graph, ECS tries to provide a variety in its breakfast menu, all while keeping things healthy.
 Milk is an essential beverage throughout the week, along with an orange.
 However, other than those two items the schools keep things fresh and fun for students.

 The school district even allows families to inform school staff if their children are going to school face to face, virtual or not enrolled.
 Eastpointe Schools Executive Administrative Assistant Wendy Kohlmann said children who are sick should stay home.